Weeds and Structures

 Fly Lines

 I think that the most important piece of equipment is the fly line.
-I will use floating line, intermediate lines, and full sink lines depending on the season and time of day I am fishing.
-The intermediate line is the line that I use the most, and tend to use it in the late spring to summer months, as well, as early morning or sunset fishing.
-I use a full sinking line for the fall and during the mid-day, as pike tend to go deeper during these times.
+I will use floating lines, intermediate lines, and full sink lines depending on the season and time of day I am fishing.
+The intermediate line is the line that I use the most, and I tend to use it in the late spring to summer months, as well as early morning or sunset fishing.
+I use a full sinking line for the fall and mid-day, as pike tend to go deeper during these times.

-If using a floating line, you will want a line that has a short heavy head that can load the road quickly and helps turnover larger heavier flies, like the Orvis Hydros Bank Shot line.
-If you are not able to have multiple lines, a floating line paired with a polyleader is also a great way to fish.
+If using a floating line, you will want a line that has a short heavy head that can load the road quickly and helps turnover larger, heavier flies, like the Orvis Hydros Bank Shot line.
+A floating line paired with a poly leader is also a great way to fish if you cannot have multiple lines.

 Leader Examples